 While the body tries to compensate for the decrease in circulation by speeding up the heart, prolonged shock is fatal.
 The body can’t continue to maintain itself without adequate blood flow.

 The most common cause of shock is trauma like a road traffic accident or dogfight.
 However, dehydration, heat stroke, burns, poisoning, bloat, infections, and allergic reactions can all trigger shock.

 Whatever the cause, urgent veterinarian intervention is essential to give your dog the best chance of survival.

 Symptoms of shock develop over three stages.
 The earlier you can spot the signs that your dog is in distress, the more likely it is that your dog will make a full recovery.

-During the early stages of shock your dog may display the following symptoms;
+During the early stages of shock, your dog may display the following symptoms;

-- Anxious behaviour or pacing
+- Anxious behavior or pacing

 - Shallow breathing

 - Rapid pulse

 While the early stages of shock are often overlooked, especially in the middle of a trauma, the later stages are more noticeable and develop quickly.